 What is custard powder?

-Custard without custard powder is how the title of this post reads.
-So, what exactly is custard powder?
 For the uninitiated, custard powder is a flavored cornstarch mix available in UK, most Indian cities and middle eastern countries.
-I assume that our fondness for this simple yet superior tasting dessert comes from the fact that our cuisine has some British influence.
+I assume that our fondness for this simple yet superior tasting dessert comes from the fact that Indian cuisine has some British influence.

 For the most parts, custard powder is mostly flavored with vanilla and has some yellow food coloring added to it.
 So, the next time you reach out for that packet of custard powder, remember, you don’t really need it.